Cosmic Lockdown: When Decoherence Saves the Universe from Tunneling

 All fields are treated as spectators in de Sitter space, so backreaction on the geometry is neglected.
-Because the dynamics in de Sitter are so complicated we make the simplification of studying only the constant $\mathbf{k} = \mathbf{0}$ mode of the field (see \eq{eq:kdef} for definition), and leave further investigation of scale dependence to future work.
+To render the dynamics tractable while retaining the essential physics of the false-vacuum system, we perform a coarse-graining over a fixed comoving box and neglect gradient energy within the patch (see \S\ref{subsec:fourpoint_Lindblad_SSE} for details).

 Our setup allows us to derive both Markovian and non-Markovian master equations that describe the reduced dynamics of the scalar field in a quartic potential.
-Since analytic solutions of these equations, even just for the zero mode, are intractable, we solve them numerically using a truncated Fock basis to explore how environmental interactions influence vacuum selection in an inflationary background.
+Since analytic solutions of these equations, even just for the coarse-grained field, are intractable, we solve them numerically using a truncated Fock basis to explore how environmental interactions influence vacuum selection in an inflationary background.
 Appendix~\ref{app:adiabatic} provides an illustrative and analytically tractable quadratic parametric oscillator example.
 These master equations provide an ensemble-averaged description of the reduced density matrix, which captures the coarse-grained evolution in phase space, represented by the Wigner function.
 This is contrasted in our results with the dynamics of individual stochastic trajectories, which can exhibit more varied behavior.
 In this sense, master equations, in particular Lindblad, offer a natural description of vacuum selection under decoherence at the level of averaged, physically observable quantities.

 Our analysis reveals several key results:

 \begin{itemize}

 \item First, the adiabaticity parameter $\tilde{\mu}$ controls the relative vacuum populations.
 If the Hubble rate is small compared to the mass scale set by the potential, the evolution is adiabatic: the field follows the instantaneous ground state and becomes localized in the true vacuum at late times.
 By contrast, when $\tilde{\mu}$ is sufficiently small, the evolution is rapid and non-adiabatic, and the system relaxes to a mixed state with comparable populations in both minima, with a non-adiabatic enhancement of the false-vacuum occupation.